 Each November, when the cashback pays out, they receive a nice, big payout.
 They love it and couldn’t be happier!
 If you’re a ‘single carder’ like my in-laws, the Scotia Momentum Visa Infinite may just be the perfect card for your wallet.

 My final verdict

-With no annual fee for the first year, you’re basically turning down free money by not getting this card!
+With 10% cash back for the first three months and no annual fee for the first year, you’re basically turning down free money by not getting this card!

 After the first year